Searching...

 Personal Facts, Age, Height and Biography of Frank Wigglesworth Clarke

 Frank Wigglesworth Clarke, born on March nineteenth, eighteen forty-seven, was a prominent American chemist and geologist whose contributions significantly shaped the field of geochemistry.
-Residing in Boston, Massachusetts, and Washington, D.C., he became known as the 'Father of Geochemistry' for his groundbreaking work in determining the composition of the Earth's crust.
+Residing in Boston, Massachusetts, and Washington, D.C., Clarke's work earned him the title of the 'Father of Geochemistry' due to his groundbreaking research on the composition of the Earth's crust.